12 Ways to Enjoy Chapel Hill and Orange County

 Murals

-Chapel Hill and Carrboro are very proud of their building murals.
+Chapel Hill, Carrboro and Hillsborough are very proud of their building murals.
 They define us as a community.
 There are over 30 murals in all, mostly in the downtown areas.
 Some have faded, some refreshed, some painted over.
 Local artist Michael Brown created the first mural, titled The Blue Mural in 1989.
-The most recent murals (2020) can be found in Carrboro: Elizabeth Cotten, Black Lives Matter and We are Community.
-There are a couple of outliers too, Children’s Faces can be viewed from Hwy 54 heading west, a tribute to legendary coach Dean Smith can be seen at the intersection of Smith Level Rd. and Hwy 15-501 S, and in Hillsborough, a tribute to Billy Strayhorn.
+There are a couple of outliers too, Children’s Faces can be viewed from Hwy 54 heading west, and a tribute to legendary coach Dean Smith can be seen at the intersection of Smith Level Rd. and Hwy 15-501 S. You'll also find our bus stops a colorful addition as well as bridge underpasses at some of our amazing parks and greenways.

 -